The Perception of Detection

 “I haven’t had a raise in years”

-Regardless of the rhetoric employees use to rationalize stealing, there is one question all employees ask before they decide to take your money and make it their money.
+Regardless of the rhetoric an employee may use to rationalize their stealing, there is one question that all employees ask before they decide to take your money and make it theirs.

 Large retail stores use extensive networks of security cameras to increase the perception that shoplifting will be detected, and they are very effective.